-5-week ABE Student General Admission Requirements
+ABE Student General Admission Requirements

-Admission to the 5-week ABE program is based on a holistic approach.
+Admission to the ABE program is based on a holistic approach.
 Each applicant's total academic and full-time work record is reviewed.
 Care is taken to ascertain that the potential student's goals and aspirations are consistent with the academic degree requirements, their academic skills, their ability to balance the demands of their work-family life with being a student, and their ability to be successful in intensive, time-compressed courses.

-Prospective 5-week ABE students must apply a minimum of 3 weeks before the start of their desired session (A1-A9 sessions) to ensure optimal course availability and orientation to the accelerated program.
+Prospective ABE students must apply a minimum of 3 weeks before the start of their desired session (A1-A9 sessions) to ensure optimal course availability and orientation to the accelerated program.
 If the application is not complete within 3 weeks, acceptance for the desired session start date will not be guaranteed.
 Applicants may be accepted for any session start date in the Fall (A1-A3), Spring (A4-A6), or Summer (A7-A9) semesters (see the ABE Academic Calendar earlier in this catalog for the session starting and end dates.)

-General Criteria of the 5-week ABE Program
+General Criteria of the ABE Program

-Lincoln College is a learner-centered institution with a Council on Adult and Experiential Learning (CAEL) designation as an adult-learner focused institution and is fully committed to the success of adult, non-traditional students.
-The 5-week ABE program and its courses are predicated on the idea that adult learners who have a breadth of full-time work experience can situate their learning in their life-world experience and demonstrate achievement of course and programmatic learning outcomes more quickly than those students who lack such depth and breadth of experience.
+Lincoln College is a learner-centered institution and is fully committed to the success of adult, non-traditional students.
+The ABE program and its courses are predicated on the idea that adult learners who have a breadth of full-time work experience can situate their learning in their life-world experience and demonstrate achievement of course and programmatic learning outcomes more quickly than those students who lack such depth and breadth of experience.

-5-week ABE Student Admissions Criteria
+ABE Student Admissions Criteria

-Criteria for acceptance for all prospective 5-week ABE students are as follows:
+Criteria for acceptance for all prospective ABE students are as follows\: